ACM-UoA-Student-Chapter/AI_Demo_Project/README.md

 # Demo project in AI

 ### Project Description
 This project will be used to be familiar with open source contribution.
-We will build a distributed database that supports aggregation functions.
+We will build a distributed database that supports aggregation functions. t

 ### How to contribute